brandon-win/brandon-win/README.md

-- 👋 Hi, I’m @BrandonUCSD
+- 👋 Hi, I’m Brandon Nguyen!
 - 👀 I’m interested in Full-Stack web development but one day will get in to machine learning!
 - 🌱 I’m currently learning Full stack technologies (Javascript, Node, and React)
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-BnguyenLPS@gmail.com
+BnguyenLPS@gmail.com | https://www.linkedin.com/in/brandonucsd/

 <!---
 BrandonUCSD/BrandonUCSD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.